Title

 Republic Act No. 3320 created the Municipality of Ramon in Isabela by separating certain barrios from the Municipality of Santiago and the Municipality of San Mateo, with the new municipality's seat of government located in the barrio of Burgos.

-Republic Act No. 3320 is an act creating the Municipality of Ramon in the Province of Isabela by separating certain barrios from the Municipalities of Santiago and San Mateo and constituting them into a new and separate municipality.
+The text cites Republic Act No. 3320.
+Its purpose is to create the Municipality of Ramon in the Province of Isabela by separating specified barrios from the existing municipalities of Santiago and San Mateo.

 The seat of government is at the present site of the barrio of Burgos.

-The Act took effect upon the election of the new municipal officials in the general elections for local officials in November 1963.
+The election of the new municipal officials in the general elections for local officials in November of 1963.

 Analyze Cases Smarter, Faster